 INSIDER TIP: Namibians use either Namibian Dollar (NAD) and South African Rand (ZAR).
 Both have the same value and are accepted everywhere.
 If you are worried to get stuck with some Namibian Dollar at the end of your stay, simply go to a bank and exchange your NAD in ZAR.
 South African Rand are way more spread in southern Africa and if you are planning to keep traveling around the region, carrying already some rand can be quite useful.

-Renting a car in Namibia
+How to rent a car in Namibia

 Namibia is a 4×4 land and renting a small vehicle in order to save some money is a big mistake.
 Even though the main highways are in excellent condition, all natural hotspots around the country are only accessible through dirt- and off- roads.